Javed Miandad

 He played for Pakistan in Tests and One-Day Internationals between 1975 and 1996.
 Noted for his unique technique and impressive control, Miandad has won accolades and applause from cricket historians as well as contemporaries.
 Miandad was ranked 44th among the best cricketers of all time by the ESPN Legends of Cricket.
 He has served as a captain of the Pakistan team.
-He is widely known for his historic last ball big six against India in 1986 at Sharjah, when 4 runs were required to win, winning an international game in that fashion for the first time, and for his contribution with the bat in the 1992 ICC World Cup.
+Miandad is widely known for his historic last-ball six against India in 1986 at Sharjah, when 4 runs were required to win off the final ball, and for his contribution with the bat in Pakistan's victory in the 1992 ICC World Cup.
+His towering, last-ball six off Chetan Sharma in 1986 was the first time that an international game had ended in that fashion until then.

-After his playing career, Miandad has remained the coach of Pakistan cricket team at various occasions, as well as held key positions in the Pakistan Cricket Board.
-He had three coaching stints with the Pakistan national team.
+After his playing career, Miandad has held key positions in the Pakistan Cricket Board.
+He also had three coaching stints with the Pakistan national team.

 In 2009, Miandad was inducted into the ICC Cricket Hall of Fame.

 Early and personal life

+Family background

-Javed Miandad, an ethnic Muhajir, was born on 12 June 1957 in Karachi.
+Javed Miandad was born on 12 June 1957 in Karachi.
 His parents moved from Palanpur, Gujarat, India, where his father, Miandad Noor Mohammad, worked in the police department, posted in cities like Ahmedabad and Baroda, whilst at the same time he was also overseeing the sports clubs in the city for the Nawab.

 One of seven children, he has three brothers who played first-class cricket in Pakistan: Anwar Miandad, Sohail Miandad and Bashir Miandad.
 His nephew, Faisal Iqbal, was also a Test cricketer.

+Marriage and links with Dawood Ibrahim

 Javed Miandad married Tahira Saigol, daughter of Khalid Saigol and Farida Hayat in 1981.
 He has two sons and a daughter.

-His son Junaid Miandad is married to Mahrukh Ibrahim, daughter of Dawood Ibrahim, an Indian born mafia kingpin, who heads organised crime syndicate D-Company.
+His son Junaid Miandad is married to Mahrukh Ibrahim, daughter of Dawood Ibrahim, an Indian born mafia kingpin and terrorist with Interpol red corner notice against him.
 Miandad told the press that his son and Ibrahim's daughter met while studying together in the UK.

+Religious work

 In 2011, Miandad recorded a na`at for Geo TV; his Sakoon Paya was well received by his fans but he did not subsequently read any more na`at.